aiina65/bgse-dashboard-project/README.md

-# BGSE Dashboard Project: Product Recommendation and Customer Analysis
+# BGSE Dashboard Project: Historical football match data and betting odds

 ### Overview

-This project implements a product recommendation algorithm and carries out customer analysis using LASSO regression.
+This project implements a recommendation engine for making safe bettings and also a football match predictor.

 The objectives of the project are:

-- Develop a set of product recommendation rules, based on the Apriori algorithm
+- Develop a set of betting odds recommendation rules, based on the push-relabel algorithm
-- Rank customers on the basis of their marginal contribution to revenues.

-The ultimate goal is to provide information that can be used by a marketing department to develop more targeted campaigns.
+- Predict the outcome of a match given data from past matches.

 ### Structure